Leadership is a relational and ethical process of people together attempting to accomplish positive change

 Take part in thoughtful events that support your growth, celebrate your identity, and empower you to lead with confidence.

-Join us for a Body Acceptance Week event, Beyond the Mirror: Jessica Wilson on Body Acceptance and Black Joy.
+Body Acceptance Week Beyond the Mirror: Jessica Wilson on Body Acceptance & Black Joy

 The Seven "C"s of the Social Change Model